Ropticus/Suilder-docs/docs/insert.md

     .From(person)
     .Where(person["Active"].Eq(false));

-//Add insert options to the query
+// Add insert options to the query
 IInsert insert = sql.Insert().Into(person)
     .Add(person["Name"], person["SurName"]))